cloudera/hue/docs/sdk/sdk.md

 																nn_host=Config(key='namenode_host', required=True))
 </pre>
 	An `UnspecifiedConfigSection` is useful when the children of the section are not known.
-	When Desktop loads your application's configuration, it binds all sub-sections.
+	When HUE loads your application's configuration, it binds all sub-sections.
 You can access the values by:
 <pre>
 		cluster1_val = FS['cluster_1'].nn_host.get()